thelovelab/comp-bio-setup/quantify.md

 <https://github.com/COMBINE-lab/salmon/releases>

-The linux binaries can be downloaded and run directly on the cluster.
+The Linux binaries can be downloaded and run directly on the cluster.
 It's a good idea to just use the *latest* version of Salmon at the beginning of a project.
 Note that you have to create a new *index* if you use a new version of Salmon.

 A workflow of how to run Salmon can be found here: